All Episodes

 And they readily agreed.

-I have condensed all four gospels into one unified account.
+I have condensed all four Gospels into one unified account.

-But in many cases, I let the gospels uh the words speak for themselves, reproduce them verbatim, and then I go into a common commentary of each and every substantive section of of the gospels with the goal that people who are now intimidated and don't ever pick up the Bible,
+And then I go into a commentary of each and every substantive section of the Gospels with the goal that people who are now intimidated and don't ever pick up the Bible, when they read my book, they will read something that will expose them to every substantive section of the Bible.

-when they read my book, they will they will read uh something that will expose them to every substantive section of the Bible, and hopefully Jesus Christ will come alive and it'll wep their wet their appetite because there are no substitutes for reading the Bible and the gospel themselves.
+And hopefully Jesus Christ will come alive and it'll whet their appetite because there are no substitutes for reading the Bible and the gospel themselves.

-Uh books about Jesus are awesome.
+Books about Jesus are awesome.

-They have helped me, but there is no substitute for the real thing, and my goal is to encourage people to better to to have people better understand the gospels and then dive in and read them for themselves.
+And my goal is to encourage people to have people better understand the Gospels and then dive in and read them for themselves.

-You actually put it in a very very incredible order because in many ways, and you even said this was one of your goals in the book to serve as a layman's introduction to gospels and reading, and you begin with several chapters that outline the history of Israel between old and new testament times and describing the cultural and religious climate at the time that that Christ intervened in human history.
+You actually put it in a very, very incredible order because in many ways, and you even said this was one of your goals in the book, to serve as a layman's introduction to gospels and reading.

-Now it's interesting to me because I'm probably going back to Israel next week.
+Now, it's interesting to me because I'm probably going back to Israel next week.

 Exactly.

-And and all three continents, by the way.
+And all three continents, by the way.

 This land was chosen by God.

-And he promised in the Bible that that that land would be pivotal throughout history, and we've seen it as pivotal and is always going to be pivotal and controversial and cherished and fought over.
+And we've seen it as pivotal and is always going to be pivotal and controversial and cherished and fought over.

-And I and as I say, I just came back and it blows me away the realism that you see, the history, the archaeological history, and the just the land we s we sailed on the Sea of Galilee where Jesus taught.
+And as I say, I just came back and it blows me away the realism that you see, the history, the archaeological history and just the land.

-Uh, we went all over throughout.
+We went all over throughout.

-I could go, that's not the purpose of this interview, but I'm telling you, it's it blew my mind.
+I could go, that's not the purpose of this interview, but I'm telling you, it blew my mind.

-It's an introduction uh to the gospels altogether.
+It's an introduction to the Gospels altogether.

-But the first part, as you said, is a background on all four four gospels together and uh individually, and I go into the intertestamental history.
+But the first part, as you said, is a background on all four Gospels together and individually.

 What happened to the land?

-That four hundred year period where the the control of that the land of Palestine changed at least four times from the Babylonians, the Persians, the Greeks, the Rome, Romans, and how that land ended up and how it affected the people, what their Messianic expectations were at the time Christ came,
+I go into that mainly focusing on what happened at the end of the Old Testament, the book of Malachi, about 400 BC, up until the time of Christ, that 400-year period where the control of the land of Palestine changed at least four times from the Babylonians, the Persians, the Greeks, the Romans, and how that land ended up and how it affected the people, what their messianic expectations were at the time Christ came, because we need to understand what they were thinking,

-because we need to understand what they were thinking, what they had experienced when Jesus intervened in human history, because it's relevant to under to understand how they reacted to it and why I believe uh the Jews didn't accept Christ and and uh by and large didn't accept him.
+what they had experienced when Jesus intervened in human history, because it's relevant to understand how they reacted to it and why I believe the Jews didn't accept Christ and, by and large, didn't accept him.

 What do you say?

-Because I mean I think a lot of people are in the same position I am, um, and that is that the church like for example I was raised a Catholic.
+Because, I mean, I think a lot of people are in the same position I am.

 I just can't.

-Meanwhile, I believe, you know, I I've studied theology, uh, I went to a seminary in high school, and we had to take Latin, and I never was any good at it, so I stopped taking Latin.
+I went to a seminary in high school, and we had to take Latin, and I never was any good at it, so I stopped taking Latin.

-Well that's true, but sadly, we are all human beings, we are all fallen, we live in a broken world.
+Well, that's true, but sadly, we are all human beings.

 And so we're going to have corruption in our various churches.